drag0dev/aoc/README.md

-# advent of code 2021
+# Advent of Code
-done in golang
+i use advent of code to learn or mess around with languages so solutions are usually really messy and horribly written
+#

+2022 - zig
-## 2021
+2021 - go
-Done in GO
-* day 4, part two not getting correct results

-## 2020
+2020 - rust
-Done in Rust